UPPMAX/UPPMAX-documentation/docs/cluster_guides/cluster_speeds.md

 Below are some benchmark results, so you can compare with what you are experiencing.

-Please [contact support](../support.md) when you find out that your favorite cluster is slower than expected.
+Please [contact support](../support.md) when you find out that your favourite cluster is slower than expected.

 ???- question "What could cause such a slowdown?"